 - Determine how the student will obtain material missed during lecture, e.g. notes from another student, asking another student to audio record lectures, faculty notes/handouts, etc.

-- Students should not assume that absences will be excused just because they are registered with Disabled Student Support Services.
+- Students should not assume that absences will be excused just because they are registered with Student Disability Services.

 - Accommodations are not retroactive; students are expected to meet with faculty and make arrangements in advance if attendance and meeting deadlines are expected to be an issue.